 Before you can start provisioning users and groups, please complete the following actions:

 - An Egnyte Admin account is needed to perform all of the provisioning actions from Okta.
-The account must be first configured with an API Key, which can be registered on the Egnyte for Developers page.

 With the new Okta SCIM provisioning, you can complete the following actions:

 - Create Users: Users assigned to the Okta Egnyte application will be automatically created and registered in the associated Egnyte domain.
 Provisioned users will be able to log into their Egnyte account through the Okta SSO or by clicking their Egnyte application from their Okta home page.